DocumentationWhy Pidgey?

 • Self-hosted — Your data, your infrastructure

-Pidgey delivers all of this through progressive enhancement.
+Pidgey delivers all of this through flexible backend options.

 Pidgey is built on three core principles:

-Start with the simplest possible setup and add complexity only when you need it.
+Start with the simplest possible setup and add complexity only when your workload demands it.

 Pidgey({ adapter: 'sqlite', filename: ':memory:' });